 - Be sure to mark each box with the contents and the room it belongs in so when you arrive at the new apartment home you can look at the markings to see where to place the boxes in your new home.
 This means much less hassle with lost boxes or misplaced goods.

-- Try and keep the majority of the heavy goods as close to the back of the truck as possible in order to give the vehicle a better center of gravity (and reduced fuel consumption).
+- Try and keep the majority of the heavy goods as close to the back of the truck as possible in order to give the vehicle a better center of gravity (and reduced fuel consumption), and if the truck is a lease, make sure you have all the legal subjects covered, with the help of a truck lemon law attorney that are experts managing these kind of business.
 Place furniture and odd-shaped belongings in the truck first and pack heavier and symmetrical goods around them.
 Cover upholstered furniture with canvas tarps to keep them clean during the move.
 Because the Charlotte area is a hot and humid place at certain times, be sure to place desiccants throughout the moving truck storage space, especially on cloth furniture.
 Descants are the anti-moisture packs found in home goods stores.
 Property management Charlotte NC offers tips on where to find such supplies.

 - Take the time to ensure you pack the truck properly so your move is as effortless and smooth as possible.
 You’ll thank yourself as you settle into that new apartment home!